How to Scale $10K to $30K per Month in 10 Weeks: Why Pricing Is the Ignored Lever for Rapid Growth

 Compression Tactic 4: Fill Freed Capacity with Higher-Paying, Premium-Service Clients

-Weeks 7–10 are growth weeks.
-You have capacity (3 open client slots from churn).
-You have new positioning ($2,000/month pricing).
-You fill that capacity with premium clients who match the new pricing.
+Weeks 7–10 are pure growth.
+You now have capacity with three open client slots from churn and clear new positioning at $2,000 per month, so you set out to fill that capacity with premium clients who match—and are willing to pay for—the higher pricing.

 This is where The Price Increase Protocol creates acceleration.
 Your new price point attracts different clients.